Outsourcing — where is the best place to find a solidity contract developer?

 You have never heard about Solidity before and have no idea who a Solidity developer is?
-We wouldn’t be surprised — after all, for many people a world of blockchain is rather mysterious.
-It is not properly regulated by law yet and rarely used by people or businesses… But it cannot be denied that blockchain technology and smart contracts have a huge potential for business organizations of any type.
+We wouldn’t be surprised — after all, for many people the world of blockchain is rather mysterious.
+It is not properly regulated by law yet and is rarely used by people or businesses… But it cannot be denied that blockchain technology and smart contracts have a huge potential for business organizations of any type.
 If you want to leverage those solutions to improve your company’s efficiency and reduce costs, you will probably need a good Solidity developer soon.

 Solidity programming language

 Developers that deal with blockchain use the Solidity programming language for writing smart contracts and implementing them on various blockchain platforms (the most recognizable among them is Ethereum).

 As you surely already figured out, a Solidity developer is a programmer who knows object-oriented Solidity programming language.
 Apart from the knowledge of the language, a Solidity contracts developer should have skills and experience that enable them to build and deploy smart contracts on Ethereum-based applications.

 So, you may ask: “why Solidity?” and that would be a very good question, as it is not the only programming language that can be used for developing smart contracts (other examples include e.g. Vyper).
 However, Solidity is the native language of Ethereum and that is one of the main reasons why you would want to use it in smart contracts development.
 A large community has also developed around it in recent years, which will make it easier for developers to find solutions for the problems they might encounter.